mikhailde/burpsuite-pro-archlinux/README.md

             ```bash
             burpsuite-professional
             ```
-            (Or find "Burp Suite Professional" in your application menu).
+            (Or from your application menu).
-        3. In Burp Suite, when prompted for a license, choose the **manual activation** option.
+        3. In Burp Suite, choose **manual activation**.
-        4. Copy the "license request" string from Burp Suite and paste it into the appropriate field in the `loader.jar` window.
+        4. Copy the "license request" from Burp Suite to the loader.
-        5. The loader will generate a "license response".
-Copy this response.
-        6. Paste the "license response" back into Burp Suite's manual activation window.
+        5. Copy the generated "license response" from the loader back to Burp Suite.
-        7. Click "Next" or "Activate".
-Burp Suite Professional should now be activated.
+        6. Complete activation in Burp Suite.
-    *   The loader acts as a Java agent, so Burp Suite needs to be launched via the provided `burpsuite-professional` script (or `.desktop` entry) for the loader to be active.
+    *   Burp Suite must be launched via the `burpsuite-professional` script/desktop entry for the agent to be active.

 ---

 ## Usage

-*   **Launch from Application Menu:** Search for "Burp Suite Professional".
+*   **Application Menu:** "Burp Suite Professional".
-*   **Launch from Terminal:**
+*   **Terminal:**
     ```bash
-    burpsuite-professional
+    burpsuite-professional [arguments]
     ```
-    You can pass command-line arguments to Burp Suite as well:
-    ```bash
-    burpsuite-professional --help
-    burpsuite-professional --project-file=/path/to/project.burp --user-config-file=/path/to/config.json
-    ```

 ---

 ## Updating the Package

-When a new version of Burp Suite Professional is released, or if this PKGBUILD is updated:

-1.  **Navigate to the Cloned Repository Directory:**
-    ```bash
-    cd burpsuite-pro-archlinux/
-    ```

-2.  **Pull Latest Changes from this Git Repository:**
-    ```bash
+1.  `cd burpsuite-pro-archlinux/`
-    git pull origin main
+2.  `git pull origin main`
-    ```
-    This will update the `PKGBUILD` and other helper scripts if they've changed.

-3.  **Check `loader.jar`:**
-    *   Ensure your `loader.jar` is still present in the directory.
+3. Verify `loader.jar` and its checksum in the updated `PKGBUILD`.
-    *   The `sha256sums` for `loader.jar` in the updated `PKGBUILD` might have changed if a new "standard" loader is recommended.
-Verify and update your `loader.jar` or the checksum if necessary.

-4.  **Rebuild and Reinstall:**
-    ```bash
-    makepkg -si
-    ```
-    `pacman` will handle the upgrade process.
-Your existing Burp Suite settings should generally be preserved.
+4.  `makepkg -si`

 ---

 ## Uninstallation

-To remove the package from your system:
 ```bash
 sudo pacman -Rns burpsuite-professional
 ```
-The `-n` flag prevents `pacman` from saving configuration files (Burp Suite typically stores its user configs in `~/.BurpSuite` or `~/.java/.userPrefs/burp`, which this command won't touch).
-The `-s` flag removes unneeded dependencies.

 ---

 ## Troubleshooting

-*   **`UnsupportedClassVersionError`:** You are using an older version of Java.
-Ensure Java 21+ is installed and set as default (see Prerequisites).
+*   **`UnsupportedClassVersionError`:** Ensure Java 21+ is default.
-*   **`loader.jar` Checksum Mismatch:** The `sha256sum` of your `loader.jar` does not match the one in `PKGBUILD`.
-Either get the correct `loader.jar` or update the checksum in `PKGBUILD` (if you trust your `loader.jar`).
+*   **`loader.jar` Checksum Mismatch:** Get `loader.jar` matching PKGBUILD's sum or update sum if you trust your file.
-*   **Activation Issues:** Double-check the manual activation steps.
-Ensure the loader is running and you are copying/pasting the request/response keys correctly.
-Some loaders may have specific quirks.
+*   **Activation Issues:** Double-check manual activation steps; ensure loader is running.

 ---

-*This PKGBUILD is provided in the hope that it will be useful, but WITHOUT ANY WARRANTY.
-Use responsibly.*
+*This PKGBUILD is provided by the community.
+Please use software responsibly and respect licensing terms.*